JuFML/urna-eletronica/README.md

 ## 🔖&nbsp; About

-The Urna Eletrônica is a project created in a B7W Course to to simulate the voting system via electronic ballot box.
+The Urna Eletrônica is a project created in a B7W Course to simulate the voting system via electronic ballot box.
 The system records the vote and shows the name and photo of the chosen candidates.
 It is a project created in order to put into practice all the content studied during the intire JS course.

 ---